Fluency (Stuttering) Disorders

 • Part-word or sound repetitions (e.g., “I saw a b-b-b-ball”)

-• Prolongation of consonants when it isn’t for emphasis (e.g., “Ssssometimes I eat pasta”)
+• Prolongation of sounds without emphasis (e.g., “Ssssometimes I eat pasta”)

-• Blocking (e.g., inaudible or silent fixations or inability to initiate sounds)
+• Blocking (e.g., silent or inaudible fixations or difficulty initiating sounds)

-These dysfluencies may be accompanied by negative reactions to speaking, avoidance behaviors, escape behaviors or secondary mannerisms (e.g., eye blinking), or physical tension.
+These disfluencies may also be accompanied by negative emotional reactions to speaking, avoidance behaviors (e.g., avoiding specific words or situations), escape behaviors or secondary mannerisms (e.g., eye blinking, physical tension).

-At One Speech Therapy, our licensed speech-language pathologists will provide individualized treatment for your child who is stuttering.
-Our speech therapists use indirect treatment strategies (e.g., counseling) or direct treatment intervention (e.g., speech modification and stuttering modification strategies) to reduce dysfluency rate, physical tension, and secondary behaviors.
-We will work together towards increasing your child’s self-confidence and overall social communication participation.
+At One Speech Therapy, our licensed speech-language pathologists provide individualized treatment for children who stutter.
+Our speech therapists use indirect treatment strategies (e.g., counseling and environmental modifications) or direct treatment interventions (e.g., speech modification and stuttering modification techniques) to reduce disfluency rate, physical tension, and secondary behaviors.
+Our goal is to work together and empower your child by improving their self-confidence, reducing stuttering severity, and enhancing their participation in social communication.